Ashton Central Swimming Club

 7.3 Parents of swimmers aged 13 years and over who are 'dropped' off for the session, are required to return to the pool complex promptly at the session finishing time to assume responsibility for their child whilst they are in the changing room.
 If the parent/carer are delayed they must ensure that their child is aware of the safe action to take whilst waiting for them to arrive.

 7.4 Parents/carers should contact a nominated individual to ensure the swimmer is adequately supervised until collected by the parent/carer.
 This could be the coach/teacher, committee member or another parent.
-(Refer to ASA late collection of children for guidance.)
+(Refer to Swim England late collection of children for guidance.)

 8. Complaints